How to get free and cheap makeup

-Lots of beauty counters, especially those in the big department stores, will give you free samples of products if you simply ask for them.
-Tell them there's a product that you're really interested in but you want to try it out first – you’ve got nothing to lose!
+Lots of beauty counters, especially ones in big department stores, will give you free samples of products if you ask for them.
+Tell them there's a product that you're interested in but want to try out first.
+You've got nothing to lose!

 You can also often get perfume samples from department stores which is a great way to save money on fragrances.
-Again, all you have to do is ask!
+Again, all you have to do is ask.

 Revive old makeup

-• If you get to the end of a bottle of makeup, but you know there's more product in there that you can't get at, place it in a bottle of warm water to loosen it up and decant it into a smaller container.
+- Emptying makeup bottles – If you get to the end of a bottle of makeup but you know there's more product in there that you can't reach, place it in a bottle of warm water to loosen it up and decant it into a smaller container.
 If that doesn't work, try cutting bottles in half with scissors and scooping the makeup out.

-• Broken eyeshadow?
-Mix it with some rubbing alcohol and press it back together again (you can also try this on pressed powders).
-Alternatively, you could mix it with some clear nail polish to create a new shade
+- Broken eyeshadow – Mix it with some rubbing alcohol and press it back together again (you can also try this on pressed powders).
+Alternatively, you could mix it with some clear nail polish to create a new shade for your nails.

-• You can melt the ends of two broken lipstick pieces to stick them back together again, or completely melt it down and leave it to set in a lip balm container – follow the instructions here.
+- Broken lipstick – You can melt the ends of two broken lipstick pieces to stick them back together again, or completely melt them down and leave them to set in a lip balm container.

-If you have some unused and unopened makeup, and your return it within 30 days of purchase, you'll have the biggest chance of success, although it's not guaranteed.
-Each shop and/or makeup brand will have their own policy on this, so make sure you check before you start making demands.
+If you have some unused and unopened makeup, and you return it within 30 days of purchase, you'll have the biggest chance of success (although it's not guaranteed).
+Each shop and/or makeup brand will have its own policy on this, so make sure you check before you start making demands.

-If you buy makeup and you feel it isn't up to scratch then you might be able to get a refund, but this will likely be decided on a case-by-case basis.
+If you buy makeup and feel it isn't up to scratch, you might be able to get a refund.
+Keep in mind that this will likely be decided on a case-by-case basis.
 For example, if you buy a waterproof mascara that starts running when your eyes water, it'll be difficult for you to prove this to the store.

 However, if you buy a foundation bottle and the pump is broken, you've got some solid evidence and that should stand you in better stead for a refund.